The History of Estrogen Therapy - A Cure for Hot Flashes, Insomnia, Vaginal Discomfort and More?

 Researchers have been trying to answer those questions for decades, often with confusing and even conflicting results.
 Let’s take a look at the history of estrogen therapy, and how past studies are informing the latest recommendations.

-A French physician coined the word ‘menopause’, and advanced the revolutionary idea that the health concerns of aging women deserved medical attention, in the 1800s.
+A French physician coined the word ‘menopause’ in the 1800s and advanced the revolutionary idea that the health concerns of aging women deserved medical attention.
 Throughout that century, doctors experimented – sometimes on themselves – with various animal hormones.
 The science was far from perfected; but by the 1890s, women were being treated successfully for symptoms of menopause with a powder or pill made from cow ovaries.

 In the U.S., doctors experimented with bio-identical estrogen replacement and developed a synthetic estrogen replacement in the 1930s.
 Usage surged over the next several decades, especially after a popular book suggested menopausal hormone replacement could keep women ‘feminine forever’.